Neuro-Symbolic Control with Large Language Models for Language-Guided Spatial Tasks: Experimental Setup and Results

-A local LLM interprets the natural language instruction and outputs a symbolic relation label $\mathbf{z}_t \in \mathcal{Z}$, which conditions the neural delta controller.
-The controller predicts incremental displacements in a closed-loop manner, enabling stable and efficient convergence.
+\paragraph{LLM+DL (Proposed).} The proposed method combines symbolic reasoning and neural execution.
+At each control step, a local language model infers a symbolic task label from the natural language instruction and current state.
+This symbolic output conditions the neural delta controller, which generates bounded incremental displacements in a closed-loop manner.